-HPV is the most common sexually transmitted infection (STI), and nearly all men and women will become infected with at least one type of HPV at some point in their lives.
-Transmission occurs from skin-to-skin contact, and people do not need to be symptomatic to spread the virus.
-CDC estimates effectively mimics exposure to HPV and provokes the immune system to generate antibodies against specific types of HPV targeted in the vaccine.
+HPV is the most common sexually transmitted infection (STI), and nearly all men and women will become infected with at least one type of HPV at some point in their lives.5 Transmission occurs from skin-to-skin contact, and people do not need to be symptomatic to spread the virus.
+CDC estimates within so cannot reproduce themselves.
+Encountering the L1 HPV surface protein effectively mimics exposure to HPV and provokes the immune system to generate antibodies against specific types of HPV targeted in the vaccine.
 As a result, HPV vaccines are some of the most immunogenic vaccines available, and produce better immune response in the body than natural infection.1